Mad Max (film)

-Mad Max is a 1979 Australian dystopian action film directed by George Miller and produced by Byron Kennedy.
-Mel Gibson stars as "Mad" Max Rockatansky, a police officer turned vigilante in a near-future Australia in the midst of societal collapse.
-Joanne Samuel, Hugh Keays-Byrne, Steve Bisley, Tim Burns, and Roger Ward also star.
-James McCausland and Miller wrote the screenplay from a story by Miller and Kennedy.
+Mad Max is a 1979 Australian dystopian action film directed by George Miller in his directorial debut, who co-wrote the screenplay with James McCausland, based on a story by Miller and Byron Kennedy.
+Mel Gibson stars as "Mad" Max Rockatansky, a police officer turned vigilante in a dystopian near-future Australia in the midst of societal collapse.
+Joanne Samuel, Hugh Keays-Byrne, Steve Bisley, Tim Burns and Roger Ward also appear in supporting roles.

 Principal photography for Mad Max took place in and around Melbourne and lasted for six weeks.
-The film initially received a polarized reception upon its release in April 1979, although it won four AACTA Awards.
+The film initially received a polarised reception upon its release in April 1979, although it won four AACTA Awards.
 Filmed on a budget of A$400,000, it earned more than US$100 million worldwide in gross revenue and set a Guinness record for most profitable film.
-The success of Mad Max has been credited for further opening up the global market to Australian New Wave films.
+The success of Mad Max has been credited for further opening the global market to Australian New Wave films.

-The film became the first in the Mad Max series, giving rise to three sequels: Mad Max 2 (1981), Beyond Thunderdome (1985), and Fury Road (2015).
-In 2020, a fifth film, to be titled Furiosa, was announced.
+Mad Max became the first in the series, giving rise to three sequels: Mad Max 2 (1981), Mad Max Beyond Thunderdome (1985) and Mad Max: Fury Road (2015).
+A spin-off film titled Furiosa: A Mad Max Saga was released in 2024.

 Plot

-In a near-future dystopian Australia that is facing a breakdown of civil order primarily due to widespread oil shortages, berserk motorbike gang member Crawford "Nightrider" Montazano kills a rookie officer of the poorly-funded Main Force Patrol (MFP)—one of the last remaining law enforcement agencies—and escapes with his girlfriend in the dead officer's Pursuit Special.
-Nightrider is able to elude the MFP until the organisation's top pursuit man, Max Rockatansky, manages to break his concentration and steer him into a roadblock, resulting in a fiery crash that kills both Nightrider and his girlfriend.
+A dystopian near-future Australia is facing a breakdown of civil order primarily owing to widespread oil shortages and ecocide.
+The berserk motorbike gang member Crawford "Nightrider" Montazano kills a rookie officer of the poorly funded Main Force Patrol (MFP)—one of the last remaining law enforcement agencies—and escapes with his girlfriend in a Pursuit Special.
+Nightrider is able to elude the MFP until the organisation's top pursuit man Max Rockatansky manages to steer him into a roadblock, resulting in a fiery crash that kills both Nightrider and his girlfriend.

-At the MFP garage, Max is shown his new police car: a specially-built supercharged V8-powered black Pursuit Special.
-A conversation between Max's superior, Captain Fred "Fifi" Macaffee, and Police Commissioner Labatouche reveals the Pursuit Special was authorised to bribe Max, who is becoming weary of police work, into staying on the force.

-Nightrider's motorbike gang, which is led by Toecutter and Bubba Zanetti, run riot in a town, vandalising property, stealing fuel, and terrorising the populace.
-A young couple attempts to escape, but the gang destroys their car and rapes them.
-Max and fellow officer Jim "Goose" Rains arrest Toecutter's young protégé, Johnny the Boy, at the scene.
-No witnesses appear in court and Johnny is deemed mentally unfit to stand trial, however, so, against Goose's furious objections, he is released into Bubba's custody.
+At the MFP garage, Max is shown his new police car: a specially built V8-powered and supercharged black Pursuit Special.
+A conversation between Max's superior Captain Fred "Fifi" Macaffee and Police commissioner Labatouche reveals the Pursuit Special was authorised to bribe Max, who is becoming weary of police work, into staying on the force.
+Nightrider's motorbike gang, which is led by Toecutter and Bubba Zanetti, run riot in a town, vandalising property, stealing fuel and terrorising the populace.
+A young couple attempts to escape, but the gang destroys their car and assaults them.
+Max and fellow officer Jim "Goose" Rains arrest Toecutter's young protégé Johnny the Boy at the scene.
+No witnesses appear in court and Johnny is deemed mentally unfit to stand trial.
+Against Goose's furious objections, Johnny is released into Bubba's custody.